 Before we get into the details, it is important to know that having an unhealthy sleep schedule can impact your health in ways that aren’t obvious…and that you may never suspect.

-Here’s my top 10 reasons you need a good night’s sleep:
+Here are my top 10 reasons you need a good night’s sleep:

 1. Lack of sleep affects your social ability: Sleep (or lack of it) can impact how you interact with others.
 Interestingly, a study with participants who had controlled sleep versus sleep-deprived participants showed that those who hadn’t had enough sleep struggled to judge human facial emotions.
 After one night of better sleep, the results improved.
 Get your sleep before that big meeting or family gathering, my friends!